SEUROficial/Wocommerce/readme.txt

 == Changelog ==

 == 1.3.0 ==
-* Now shop_manager can manage Labels
+* Now shop_manager role can manage Labels
 * New Status page with Seur Status and Scripts

 == 1.2.2 ==